jeffdaily/parasail/README.md

 ```

 By default, CMake will build the parasail shared library.
 In order to compile the static library, add `-DBUILD_SHARED_LIBS=OFF` to your `cmake` invocation, or use the `ccmake` utility to toggle the option.
 The static and shared libraries must be built as separate cmake projects.

+### Meson build

+Please follow http://mesonbuild.com/Quick-guide.html for how to use
+Meson.
+The Meson build files are maintained by @SoapZA.

 ## C Interface Example